azhizhinov/Churri-Handwired-ergo-keyboard/README.md

-This keyboard has been originaly designed by leifflat, this repo is just a fork of his beautiful creation.
+This keyboard has been originaly designed by leafflat, this repo is just a fork of his beautiful creation.

 Here is my first custom keyboard design.If you make one, please send me a picture or at me on reddit u/leifflat.